 Whiplash usually occurs in rear-ending accidents, but it is also fairly common in many vehicle collisions.
 The impact of the collision snaps the driver's body backward and then forward quickly and suddenly.
 Whiplash can cause serious injuries to drivers.
 In fact, it is widely reported that 45% of whiplash victims report they are still suffering from symptoms two years after the accident.
 One in 100 people around the world suffers from permanent neck pain from a whiplash injury in a car accident.
 If you believe you are one of these people, it is in your best interest to contact a Montana whiplash injury lawyer.

-You should not speak with an insurance adjuster after an accident, especially not before you have hired a Billings, Helena and, Great Falls personal injury lawyer.
+You should not speak with an insurance adjuster after an accident, especially not before you have hired a Billings and Helena personal injury lawyer.
 Insurance adjusters generally focus on doing what is best for the insurance company as opposed to helping you get the compensation you need to recover from an injury.

 Insurance adjusters may try to get you to tell them something they can use against you in your car accident claim.
 They may even have specific tactics to trick you into disclosing information that will hurt your case.
 Some insurance adjusters will ask to record your statement.
 They may use the statement in court as evidence against you because it is likely that the raw, unedited statement you give the adjuster will be different than what you say in court after working with a car accident lawyer.
 The insurance company may use the difference between the two statements as a reason to invalidate your claim.